ContraMod/Launcher/Online Instructions.md

 ### Installing the VPN software

 1. Install RadminVPN.
 Go to https://www.radmin-vpn.com/ then click Free Download and Install
-2. In Radmin, search and join the gaming network:
-**Command & Conquer: Generals - Zero Hour - Contra 009**
+2. In Radmin, search and join one of the **Command & Conquer: Generals - Zero Hour - Contra 009** gaming networks:

 ![2](https://i.imgur.com/PkCotOP.png)